Loop Hero is the year's first slam dunk

 For instance, the HP boost of rock tiles stack with every adjacent rock or mountain around it.
 Even better, a 3x3 block of rocks and mountains creates a mountain peak that grants a major health boost and starts spawning harpies on the map.
 Descriptions on tile cards often allude to the ways they can combo with other cards, but I’m constantly discovering others that Loop Hero doesn’t spell out.
 Placing two Battlefield tiles on either side of a loop tile, for instance, spreads the effect to more tiles and spawns a unique enemy that drops high-tier loot.

 You can’t directly control combat, but you do manage the hero’s loadout.
 Weapons and armor can be swapped around at any time.
-There’s a ton of freedom to spec in different directions.
-With the basic Warrior class, I’ve had my best runs slotting in gear that boosts health regen and attack speed, but I’m eager to dig deeper into evasion and counterattacks.
+With the basic Warrior class, I’ve had my best runs slotting in gear that boosts health regen and attack speed, but I’m eager to dig deeper into evasion and counterattacks, something the Rogue excels at.

 Loop Hero’s biggest strength is how it layers on complexity without ever overcomplicating itself.
 Its interactions couldn’t be much more passive for a videogame (it’s a great one-handed game), but the progression of a single run is mesmerizing.
 Like slow-cooking a huge pot of stew, Loop Hero is all about tossing in new ingredients to see how the flavor changes.
 And when it’s finally just right, it’s like you’ve gotten away with a delicious crime.
 The game isn’t afraid to make you feel overpowered.